David Taufoou – Founder/Executive Director

 Paul “Chip” Lion

-Partner & Co-Founder, Vista Venture Partners and Lecturer, Stanford University
+Partner & Co-Founder, Vista Venture Partners/Lecturer, Advisor, Mentor, Stanford University